Four Decades On, Wheres The HIV Vaccine? - UrduPoint

 Because it's a "retrovirus" it quickly incorporates itself into its host's DNA.
 An effective vaccine will need to stop the infection dead in its tracks, not just reduce the amount of virus and leave the remainder to stay with the person forever.

-- Where do things stand now? - Efforts to develop a vaccine have been going on for decades but have so far all ended in failure.
+- Where do things stand now? - Efforts to develop a vaccine have been going on for decades but none has come to fruition.

-Last year, a study called Uhambo that was taking place in South Africa and involved the only vaccine candidate ever shown to provide some protection against the virus frustratingly ended in failure.
+Last year, a study called Uhambo that was taking place in South Africa and involved the only vaccine candidate ever shown to provide some protection against the virus, was ultimately not effective enough.

 J&J's vaccine candidate is currently being trialed in 2,600 women in sub-Saharan Africa in the Imbokodo trial, which is expected to report results in the coming months.

-It's also being tested in around 3,800 men who have sex with men and transgender individuals across the US, South America and Europe in the Mosaico trial.
+It's also being tested in around 3,800 men who have sex with men and transgender individuals across the United States, South America and Europe in the Mosaico trial.
+Initial data for this could come in 2024.

 The J&J vaccine uses similar adenovirus technology to its Covid-19 vaccine, in other words a genetically modified cold virus delivers genetic cargo carrying instructions for the host to develop "mosaic immunogens" -- molecules capable of inducing an immune response to a wide variety of HIV strains.